 Jenny Adams, Joyce Rychener, and Melissa Kruse-Peeples (Native Seeds/SEARCH) are giving a talk about the experimental maize program at the 2017 Arizona Historic Preservation Conference.
 If you’ve registered for the conference, look for them at 10:50 am on Thursday, June 15, in the Agave room at the Hilton El Conquistador in Oro Valley.

-The results from these experiments and more thoughts about farming and processing maize are published in a Desert Archaeology technical report, available from the Archaeology Southwest bookstore.
+The results from these experiments and more thoughts about farming and processing maize are published in a Desert Archaeology technical report, available for purchase.